 Multi-level service level agreements provide consumers with varying service levels according to their individual needs and payment capacity.
 This approach benefits both: customers can ask for a personalized service delivery, while vendors receive the flexibility to serve a greater number of customers.

-Use Case Example: A managed service provider is employed by a global organization with several divisions and service requirements.
-The multi-level SLA signed by the parties contains customer-level agreements to cater to each division’s particular needs and service-based contracts to cover particular services like network management and technical support.
+Use Case Example: A global organization with several divisions and service requirements set up offshore software development.
+Multi-level contracts signed by the parties contain customer-level agreements to cater to each division’s particular needs and service-based contracts to cover particular services like network management and technical support.

 Operational-Level Agreement (OLA)

 When an organization needs to define the relationship between different internal teams and outline the responsibilities of each department, it opts for an OLA.
-This agreement is a type of SLAs that makes sure all internal units are on the same page in terms of their contributions for maintaining the quality of the service.
+This agreement makes sure all internal units are on the same page in terms of their contributions for maintaining the quality of the service

 Use Case Example: An organization has an internal IT department that is divided into teams for network administration, software development services, and helpdesk support.
 In order to maintain agreed-upon service levels within the company and elevate overall IT service management, the helpdesk and network teams sign OLA to guarantee that network issues identified by the helpdesk are addressed within a specified timeframe.